kclaforest/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 ![Install agent as an app](media/mm-agent-app.png)

-2. After the agent installs, sign in with your SharePoint Admin credentials.
+2. After the agent installs, sign in with your SharePoint admin credentials.
 3. Test if your agent has access to the file shares you want to migrate (optional).

 ![Install as an app settings](media/mm-agent-app-settings.png)